whitequark/sublime-ocp-index/README.md

 Within OCaml syntax files:

 - Standard sublime autocompletion is completely replaced with OCaml autocompletion
-- Type checking of variables is available via the `alt+a` shortcut, which displays the type in the status bar
+- Type inspection of variables is available via the `alt+a` shortcut, which displays the type in the status bar

-There are limitations to this approach, and some scenarios such as inside `let open <module> in` will not find any results.

 ## OPAM Configuration